Glitch-Gecko/glitch-gecko.github.io/_posts/2023-11-13-How-I-Hacked-My-Highschool-Laptop.md

 - BIOS
 ---

-In this writeup, I'll sharing my experience with repurposing a high-school laptop that I got from a recent grad.
+In this writeup, I'll be sharing my experience with repurposing a high-school laptop that I got from a recent grad.
 My goal was pretty straightforward: set up a few servers for my home network, like a pihole, an image-hosting server, and a password manager.
 But, there was a catch – the laptop was locked down to only work with school network accounts.
 Challenge accepted!

 ![HardwareHacking 1](https://raw.githubusercontent.com/Glitch-Gecko/glitch-gecko.github.io/main/images/HardwareHacking1.jpg)